 Representing Danny Colon, Joel convinced a state judge at a hearing on a 440 motion to find that a Manhattan prosecutor had failed to disclose exculpatory evidence, but the judge declined to vacate the double-murder conviction.
 However, Joel successfully appealed to the New York Court of Appeals and won an unanimous decision reversing Danny’s conviction.
 People v.
 Colon, 13 N.Y.3d 343 (2009).
 Joel then convinced the Manhattan DA’s Office to dismiss the indictment without a retrial and, suing New York City for misconduct by the DA’s Office, recovered $9 million in damages for Danny and his co-defendant, Anthony Ortiz, in 2014.
 Their story was covered by the New York Times (here and here), the New York Daily News, and the New York Post, among other news outlets.

 Joel agreed to a federal judge’s request that he handle Julio Negron’s federal habeas petition pro bono.
 Returning to state court to pursue a new Brady claim, Joel filed a 440 motion, and then two appeals, before finally convincing the New York Court of Appeals to overturn Julio’s attempted murder conviction because of misconduct by the prosecutor and errors by Julio’s trial attorney.
 People v.
 Negron, 26 N.Y.3d 262 (2015).
 He then convinced the trial judge, in 2017, to dismiss the indictment because the same prosecutor had obtained the original indictment fraudulently.
-The firm is currently handling Julio’s civil rights and unjust conviction lawsuits.
+The firm later recovered $6.25 million for Julio in civil-rights lawsuit.

 The Bronx Five